cramirezs/cramirezs/README.md

 ### Hey there

-- I am currently working at [Vijay's Lab](https://github.com/vijaybioinfo) investigating the immune system in the context of diseases like cancer, asthma, and viral infections.
+- Bioinformatician with research experience on the immune system in the context of diseases like cancer, asthma, and viral infections.
 - My research interests include:
   + Computational modelling
   + Bioinformatics and software development